Slavic Fates

 The Suđenice were never called by name.
 They were not meant to be summoned.

 Instead of prayers, parents prepared their homes.
 The hearth was cleaned.
 The cradle was set in order.
-Bread, salt, honey, or wine were left behind — not as offerings of devotion, but as gestures of respect.
+Bread, salt, honey, or wine were left behind – not as offerings of devotion, but as gestures of respect.
+Some accounts mention three candles left burning through the night, one for each sister.

 Offerings were left – not to change fate, but to soften it.